-"It Worked!
-The Apache Web Server is installed on this Web Site! --- "If you can see this page, then the people who own this domain have just installed the Apache Web server software successfully.
-They now have to add content to this directory and replace this placeholder page, or else point the server at their real content. --- "If you are seeing this page instead of the site you expected, please contact the administrator of the site involved.
+It Worked!
+The Apache Web Server is installed on this Web Site! --- If you can see this page, then the people who own this domain have just installed the Apache Web server software successfully.
+They now have to add content to this directory and replace this placeholder page, or else point the server at their real content. --- If you are seeing this page instead of the site you expected, please contact the administrator of the site involved.
 (Try sending mail to <Webmaster@domain> Although this site is running the Apache software it almost certainly has no other connection to the Apache Group, so please do not send mail about this site or its contents to the Apache authors.
-If you do, your message will be ignored. ---"
+If you do, your message will be ignored.

 You see an Apache HTTP Server installation message on your own computer.
 If you think that the Apache HTTP Server software has somehow been installed on your PC or laptop, don't worry: IT HASN'T. The page you are seeing is from a remote Web site which has installed our software and which you have visited.
-See [paragraph above for an explanation.
+See above for an explanation.

 Your security software reported an intrusion.
 If you sent your message because your intrusion detection reported an attack on your system and you clicked on the name or IP address of the attacking system, please use the whois (if it reported a name) or the ARIN (if it reported an address) databases to locate the actual owner of the system.
-These databases are the master ones for the Internet.
+These databases are the authoritative ones for the Internet.
 See the links to them at the end of this page.

 You think Apache has stolen or hijacked one of your favourite Web sites.
-If you think that Apache has somehow 'hijacked,' 'taken over,' or otherwise blocked access to a Web site, IT HASN'T -- the people who actually run the Web site have installed or upgraded the Apache software which answers browser requests, and haven't completed the upgrade yet.
+If you think that Apache has somehow 'hijacked,' 'taken over,' or otherwise blocked access to a Web site, IT HASN'T. The people who actually run the Web site have installed or upgraded the Apache software which answers browser requests, and haven't completed the upgrade yet.
 See paragraph above for suggestions on how to reach them for a status update.

 You're tracing spam.
-If you have sent us mail because you think you have traced spam to a system that displays the 'It Worked!' page, or another page indicating that Apache is running on the system, the same advice applies: it is not our system, they are just using Web software we develop and distribute for free.
+If you have sent us mail because you think you have traced spam to a system that displays the 'It Worked!' page, or another page indicating that Apache is running on the system, the same advice applies: it is not our system; they are just using Web software we develop and distribute for free.
 The Web software has nothing to do with email or spam, it's just running on the same system.
 Apache has as much to do with email as Tetris does, and assuming we're responsible in any way for the spam is as reasonable as blaming Microsoft and Microsoft Excel because someone used Netscape to send you a nasty message.
 We are not and can not be responsible for their activity.
 See the last set of URLs below for Internet databases that will help you find out who actually owns the systems, domains, and/or IP addresses involved.

 You have questions about purchasing Apache software or obtaining support for it.
 All software produced by the Foundation is available for download, by anyone and for free, from our Web sites and mirrors.
 We do not sell it; we give it away.
 Neither do we provide formal or commercial support for any of our packages.

 You have issues, bug reports, patches for a particular project.
 Each Apache project uses an issue tracker dedicated to their project.
 The best way is to go via that project's web pages.
-If you still have trouble finding it, then try finding the project at projects.apache.org or browsing issues.apache.org.
+If you still have trouble finding it, try finding the project at projects.apache.org or by browsing issues.apache.org.